Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Proof of Main Theorem

-We now analyse the irreducible obstructions for cubic branched coverings with two fixed critical points.
+We now analyse the irreducible obstructions for cubic Thurston maps with two fixed critical points.
 We will see that, if $\Gamma$ is not a removable Levy cycle, then there are two possible cases, a ``Newton-like case'' and a ``quadratic-like case''.
 These are summarised in the following proposition.

-\begin{prop} Let $\Gamma$ be an irreducible obstruction for a cubic branched covering with two fixed critical points, and suppose that $\Gamma$ is not a removable Levy cycle.
-Then precisely one of the following two cases occurs. \begin{itemize} \item \emph{Newton-like case}.
-The disk $D$ contains a fixed critical point. \item \emph{Quadratic-like case}.
-The disk $D$ contains precisely two critical values, neither of which is a fixed critical point. \end{itemize} \end{prop}
+\begin{prop} Let $\Gamma$ be an irreducible obstruction for a cubic Thurston map with two fixed critical points, and suppose that $\Gamma$ is not a removable Levy cycle.
+Then there exists a disk $D$ such that $F^{-1}(D)$ contains a non-disk component.
+Furthermore, precisely one of the following two cases occurs. \begin{itemize} \item \emph{(Quadratic-like case)}.
+The disk $D$ contains precisely two critical values, neither of which is a fixed critical point. \item \emph{(Newton-like case)}.
+The disk $D$ contains a fixed critical point. \end{itemize} \end{prop}

 \begin{proof} By Proposition~\ref{p:critvals} there must be a disk component of $F^{-1}(D)$ which has a non-disk component.
-It follows easily from the Riemann-Hurwitz formula that $D$ must contain (at least) two critical values of $F$.
+It follows easily from Lemma~\ref{l:RH} that $D$ must contain (at least) two critical values of $F$.
 If one of these critical values is also a fixed critical point, we are in the Newton-like case.
 Otherwise, the disk $D$ must contain precisely two critical values (the two critical values which are not also fixed critical points), which means we are in the quadratic-like case. \end{proof}

-We deal with both of the cases from Proposition~\ref{p:notremov} in turn, showing that in each case any irreducible obstruction will be a Levy cycle.
-The following is a simple application of the Riemann-Hurwitz formula.
+We deal with both of the cases from Proposition~\ref{p:notremov} in turn, showing that in each case any irreducible obstruction will contain a Levy cycle.

-\begin{lem} Suppose $F$ is a cubic branched covering and $D$ is a disk such that $F^{-1}(D)$ contains a non-disk component.
-Then \begin{enumerate} \item[(a)] If $D$ contains precisely two critical values then $F^{-1}(D)$ consists of an annulus $A$ and a disk $D'$.
-Furthermore, the boundary curves of $A$ and the curve $\partial D'$ both map by degree $1$ onto $\partial D$.
-Both critical points are contained in $A$. \item[(b)] If $D$ contains precisely three critical values then $F^{-1}(D)$ consists of an annulus.
-One boundary curve of this annulus maps by degree $2$ onto $\partial D$ and the other boundary curve maps by degree $1$. \item[(c)] If $D$ contains precisely four critical values then $F^{-1}(D)$ is a disk with two holes.
-Each boundary curve of this preimage maps by degree $1$ onto $\partial D$. \end{enumerate}